F1 Licenceware – Update: 2023-02-25

 You could ring them up and ask for a Catalogue Disk, which would have included the Full List of Games they offered, along with prices, so you could browse through, pick a Game, phone them up, Buy it and have it delivered to your door

-This was a Great way of buying cheaper Games back in the day, The disks came with the above right Graphic attached, stating that they were Licenceware
+This was a Great way of buying cheaper Games back in the day, The disks came with the above right Graphic attached (or variations of that image)

 They are no longer in operation, since Andy Kellett who took over could not contact anyone regarding the Games, so the company was closed down